-This jumper allows user to configure the CPU and memory clock speed.
-The default setting were set to jumper cups1-2pin on both JP2A and JP2B.
+This jumper allows user to configure the CPU clock speed The default setting was set to jumper cup 1-2pin.
+Please note that the 166MHz CPU Clock (JP31) must be set to pin 1-2 to enabel this function.

 Power On By Keyboard (JP5)